MOohTus/ODAMNet/docs/source/pages/formats/Input.rst

 ---------------------

 -t, --targetGenesFile FILENAME
-    List of target genes of interest.
+    Contains a list of target genes of interest.
 One gene per line.

 .. code-block:: none